Grimes

-Born and raised in Vancouver (later moving to Montreal), Grimes began releasing music independently in the late 2000s, releasing two albums, Geidi Primes and Halfaxa, in 2010 on Arbutus Records.
-She subsequently signed with 4AD and rose to prominence with the release of her third studio album, Visions, in 2012.
-Visions includes the singles "Genesis" and "Oblivion" and received the Canadian music industry Juno Award for Electronic Album of the Year.
-Following this, her fourth studio album, Art Angels, was released in 2015 and received critical praise as several publications named it the best album of the year.
+Born and raised in Vancouver, Grimes began releasing music independently after moving to Montreal in 2006.
+She released two albums, Geidi Primes and Halfaxa, in 2010 on Arbutus Records, before signing with 4AD and rising to prominence with the release of her 2012 album, Visions.
+The album received the Canadian music industry Juno Award for Electronic Album of the Year, and yielded two singles: "Genesis" and "Oblivion".
+Following this, her fourth studio album, Art Angels, was released in 2015, and several publications named it the best album of the year.
 Her fifth studio album, Miss Anthropocene, was released in 2020.

-Outside of music, Grimes had a voice role in the 2020 action role-playing video game Cyberpunk 2077 and is a judge on the music competition game show Alter Ego.
+Outside of music, Grimes had a voice role in the 2020 action role-playing video game Cyberpunk 2077 and was a judge on the music competition game show Alter Ego.
+She has three children with Elon Musk.